 Themer Beta, a launcher replacement initiative by the team at MyColorScreen.com, has received a lot of attention in the last few weeks.
 And I mean a lot, as it currently has a waitlist of 280,000+ people strong.
 That's right, two hundred and eighty thousand.

 The invites have so far been released in relatively small batches of a few thousand at a time, leaving the majority of those on the list waiting impatiently and scrambling to find a code or two to satisfy that Themer craving.
+Our own Ryan Whitwam took the app out for a spin in the first exclusive look on the web and came out relatively impressed.
 Read More

 Google Authenticator, an important security tool that enables 2-step verification for your Google account, has racked up over 250,000 downloads over its lifetime, which is no small feat for any app in the Play Store.
 However, a few days ago, that version (previously available here) all of a sudden became obsolete and was consequently silently deleted.